 The top island in the U.S. is so spectacular, it also ranks second among the Top 10 Islands in the world this year — and you need not go farther than South Carolina to experience the joys of Hilton Head.
 As one reader described its many charms: “Relaxing, historic, with beautiful scenery, awesome accommodations, fantastic variety of restaurants, and friendly people.”

-Every year, T+L asks readers to rank their travel experiences in our World’s Best survey.
-Here, they share their opinions on the best hotels, resorts, cities, islands, cruise lines, spas, airlines, and more.
-When it comes to world’s top islands, reader scores were based on their natural attractions and beaches, their sights and activities, friendliness, food, and overall value.
+Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
+Readers rated islands according to their activities and sights, natural attractions and beaches, food, friendliness, and overall value.